 Despite the nation’s growing eco-awareness and evolving public transportation systems, traffic congestion remains a stressful, headache-inducing problem for commuters.
 Thanks to New York City’s bike-friendly infrastructure, you can wave a friendly greeting at all those poor people who are stuck in their motor vehicles are you fly by on your bike.

 Sometimes, finding a place to park in the city is all but impossible, and finding a place to park that won’t severely lighten your wallet is even tougher.
 There is no shortage of places to leave your bicycle, freeing you the terrors of parallel parking, racing to beat the meter, and squeezing into your vehicle when the person next to you misjudged the amount of available space.

 Soaking up the City

 New York City streets are a feast for the eyes.
-Even residents don’t grow tired of the awesome architecture, fascinating people, and other wonderful sights.
+Even residents don’t grow tired of the impressive architecture, fascinating people, and other beautiful sights.
 In an enclosed vehicle, it’s easy to miss such things.
 Once you become comfortable cycling through the city, you can more deeply appreciate its personality and unique beauty.

 There are plenty of reasons to love cycling, from the environmental aspects to what it can do for your leg muscles.
 There are even more reasons to love it if you live in New York City, one of the top places for bicycling.